 Vinyl wall coverings have a paper backing beneath a washable layer of vinyl on which the design is printed.
-Manufacturers are increasingly turning to non-woven paper, a blend of polyester fibres and cellulose from wood pulp.
+Manufacturers are increasingly turning to non-woven paper, a blend of polyester fibers and cellulose from wood pulp.

 Unlike traditional wallpaper which is pasted on the back and must be allowed to expand before being hung, non-woven is applied to the pasted wall.
 It is stronger than traditional wallpaper, hard to tear and much easier to match drops accurately.

-Which wallpaper design to choose?
-As we said above, the bedroom is a place to relax, so you really want to choose a calming design – but, really, go with what you love (and can bear to wake up to after a couple of glasses of wine too many on a Saturday night).
+But which designs to choose?
+As we said above, the bedroom is a place to relax, so you ideally want to choose a calming design – but, really, go with what you love (and can bear to wake up to after a couple of glasses of wine too many on a Saturday night).

 How much wallpaper do I need for a bedroom?

-There is a calculation in interiors to work out how much wallpaper you need: (width of the wall + repeat) x height wall = X sq m.
-But if you prefer keeping life simple, most brands have wallpaper calculators on their website, or else their experts will be able to advise.
-Make sure to leave at least 10 per cent for trimming and adjusting for pattern matching.
+There is a lot of advice out there on how to wallpaper a room, so if you prefer to keep life simple, most brands have wallpaper calculators on their website, or else their experts will be able to advise.
+Make sure to factor in at least 10 per cent extra for trimming and adjusting for pattern matching.